The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Input: Plug your guitar in here.
 You know this.

 - Gain, Clean/Crunch switch, and Volume control for the Classic Gain channel: The DSL40C is a two-channel amp, but it’s really kind of a four-channel amp.
 The first channel is Classic Gain, which is more reminiscent of early Marshall valve amps.
 For most players, this is the channel where you set up your clean tone.
 The Gain control warms up your sound, and kicking in the Crunch switch will get into a nice, sweet overdrive.

 - Channel Select: Switches you between Classic and Ultra channels, but the amp also comes with a sturdy footswitch that makes changing channels a whole lot easier.

 - Gain, Lead 1/Lead 2 switch, and Volume control for the Ultra Gain channel: This channel is where all that searing Marshall distortion tone takes shape.
 Like the Classic channel, it offers two distinct options for shaping your sound.
 With Lead 1 engaged you can dial in some powerful heavy-rock distortion.
 Switch over to Lead 2 for extreme high-gain sounds.

 - Equalisation: Or equalization, for those of us on the side of the ocean where we call a valve a tube.
 The EQ section is shared between both channels, but it is pretty flexible.
-You’ve got your basic three-band treble, middle, bass setup, along with a Tone Shift switch that scoops out the mids, and Presence and Resonance controls.
+You’ve got your basic three-band treble, middle, and bass setup, along with a Tone Shift switch that scoops out the mids, and Presence and Resonance controls.
 For me, the Presence and Resonance controls are a big positive.
 Presence manages the top-end sizzle in your sound, where Resonance controls the guttural thump.
 I like an amp with that extra bit of flexibility.

 - Reverb for Classic and Ultra Gain channels: Both channels feature a dedicated digital reverb control.
 You can also switch reverb on and off via the footswitch.

 - Standby and Power switches: Mains power on/off plus a Standby switch for keeping those valves hot when you need to change the battery in your chorus pedal.

 From left to right, rear panel controls are: